blinkk/amagaki-plugin-preview/README.md

 1. Visit the Service Accounts page: https://console.cloud.google.com/iam-admin/serviceaccounts
 2. Download a JSON key for the `Compute Engine default service account`.
+3. Ensure the service account has the `iam.serviceaccounts.actAs` role.
+(This is needed in order to deploy Cloud Run instances with a different identity.)
-3. Encode the service account key:
+4. Encode the service account key:

 ```shell
 openssl base64 -in <file>.json  | pbcopy
 ```

-4. Paste the result into a GitHub Secret named `GCP_SA_KEY`.
+5. Paste the result into a GitHub Secret named `GCP_SA_KEY`.
-5. Create a GitHub Secret called `GH_TOKEN` that has a GitHub token (i.e. a Personal Access Token) of an account that has read access to your repo.
+6. Create a GitHub Secret called `GH_TOKEN` that has a GitHub token (i.e. a Personal Access Token) of an account that has read access to your repo.
 NOTE:
    This requirement will be abandoned in a future version as we can authenticate via GitHub Actions' built-in token instead.